Inferara/book/src/getting-started/installation.md

 > Get-FileHash infc-windows-x86_64.zip -Algorithm SHA256
 ```

 `infc` is distributed with required dependencies in a compressed archive.
 After downloading the appropriate package for your operating system, extract its contents to a directory of your choice.
-And verify having the following files in the extracted directory:
+And verify that you have the following files in the extracted directory:

 ```
 infc-directory